hed-standard/hed-specification/docs/Appendix_B.md

  ~ The `unitClass` attribute must be defined in the `unitClassDefinitions` section of the schema.
  ~ A `unitClass` attribute has an invalid suffix because it is not a plural or unit modifier.
  ~ A `valueClass` attribute must be defined in the `valueClassDefinitions` section of the schema.
- ~ Other attributes should be defined in the `schemaAttributeDefinitions` section.
+ ~ An schema attribute is not defined in the `schemaAttributeDefinitions` section.

 **HED_SCHEMA_CHARACTER_INVALID:** The specification contains an invalid character.

 **HED_SCHEMA_DUPLICATE_NODE:** A schema node name appears in the schema more than once.

 **HED_SCHEMA_HEADER_INVALID:** The schema header is invalid.
- ~ Invalid characters or format in the header can trigger this.
+ ~ The head has invalid characters or format.
- ~ Unrecognized header attributes can also cause this error.
+ ~ The header has unrecognized attributes.

 **HED_SCHEMA_NODE_NAME_INVALID:** Schema node name is empty or contains invalid characters.

 **HED_SCHEMA_REQUIRED_SECTION_MISSING:** A required schema section is missing.
- ~ The required sections (corresponding to the schema, unit classes, unit modifiers, value classes, schema attributes, and properties) must be included in this order even if their content is empty.
+ ~ The required sections (corresponding to the schema, unit classes, unit modifiers, value classes, schema attributes, and properties) are not in the correct order.
+ ~ Required schema sections may be empty, but still be given.

 **HED_SCHEMA_VERSION_INVALID:** The schema version in the HED line or element is invalid.
- ~ Version specification does not have the correct syntax for the schema file format or the schema version does not comply with semantic versioning.
+ ~ A HED version specification does not have the correct syntax for the schema file format.
+ ~ A HED schema version does not comply with semantic versioning.

 ### B.2.2.
 HED format-specific schema errors.

 **HED_WIKI_DELIMITERS_INVALID:** Delimiters used in the wiki are invalid.
- ~ Line content after node name is not enclosed with `<nowiki></nowiki>` delimiters.
+ ~ Schema line content after node name is not enclosed with `<nowiki></nowiki>` delimiters.
  ~ A line has unmatched or multiple `<nowiki></nowiki>`, `[ ]`, or `{ }` delimiters.

 **HED_WIKI_LINE_START_INVALID:** Start of body line not `'''` or `*`.

 **HED_WIKI_SEPARATOR_INVALID:** Required wiki section separator is missing or misplaced.
- ~ The required separators are: `!# start schema`, `!# end schema`, and  `!# end hed`.
+ ~ A required schema separator is missing.
+(The required separators are: `!# start schema`, `!# end schema`, and  `!# end hed`.)

 **HED_XML_SYNTAX_INVALID:** XML syntax or does not comply with specified XSD.